abalakersky/cf-ansible-elk/README.md

    3. Pick the default keypair to use for ansible server
    4. specify CIDR address for incoming SSH connections
    5. Continue to let the stack start.

+## Results

+After about 15-20 minutes you will find 2 instances in your AWS account.
+One named AnsibleELK-ansible, and the other elkserver.
+By accessing elkserver on its public IP with port 5601 you will be get to Kibana.
+Port 9200 will get you to Elasticsearch.